lindeloev/mcp/cran-comments.md

  * `rhub` currently have issues with utf8 resulting in the error `Error in loadNamespace(name) : there is no package called 'utf8'`.
 See https://github.com/r-hub/rhub/issues/374.
 This has nothing to do with `mcp`.

- * Please see unpreventable "Expected NOTEs and ERRORs" in the bottom of this document.
+ * Please see unpreventable "Expected NOTEs and ERRORs" in the bottom of this file.

 ## Test environments
 * local Windows 10, R 3.6.1
-* Ubuntu 18.04 (on travis-ci): release
-* Ubuntu 18.04 (on travis-ci): devel
+* Ubuntu 18.04 (on travis-ci): devel and release
 * Mac OS X 10.13.6 (on travis-ci): release
+* Windows Server 2008 R2 SP1 (on rhub): devel
+* win-builder: devel and release

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.